 6. You cannot update it yourself

 Maybe your website was built by a developer who has since moved on.
 Or it uses a platform you no longer have the password for.
-Or every change requires calling someone and paying $100 for a small text update.
-If you cannot make simple updates to your own website, you are stuck with whatever it says right now - and that is a problem.
+Or every small text update requires finding and paying a third party.
+If the team cannot correct important information promptly, the update workflow is part of the redesign scope.

 7. It loads slowly